 Shaquille O’Neal

 Shaquille O’Neal is best known for his extensive and successful basketball career, including the 1992-93 Rookie of the Year award, an MVP award, 15 selections to the All-Star game, three All-Star MVP awards and two scoring titles.
 Despite this, O’Neal has had arthritis in his big toe for several years.
-Running and jumping with his heavy, 320-pound frame may have contributed to his basketball stararthritis, but he continues to remain active in his retirement.
+Running and jumping with his heavy, 320-pound frame may have contributed to his arthritis, but he continues to remain active in his retirement.

 Kristy McPherson